ENGAGEMENT 1.0: Building a Sense of Initiative and Intervention

 IMPRESSIONS FROM THIS TRAINING

-What do the participants say about the training?
+What do the participants say about this training?